Controlled Substance Prescribing

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 24.5 MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 How to Register

 - Register online by selecting from our calendar of courses.

-- Mail the 2018 Controlled Substance form or 2019 Controlled Substance form with a check payable to Case Western Reserve University or complete the credit card information and send to:
+- Mail the 2019 Controlled Substance form with a check payable to Case Western Reserve University or complete the credit card information and send to:

 Continuing Medical Education Program